wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.7.3-dev3 =
+= Version 6.7.3 =

 *Free* and Pro Versions:

-* Added a check for the conflicting Facebook plugin.
+* Added a check for the Facebook plugin to prevent duplicate Open Graph meta tags.
 * Allowed the definition of custom NGFB_CACHEDIR and NGFB_CACHEURL constant values.
 * Re-formatted social button HTML to use a single line, without any newline or carriage-return characters, to avoid extra paragraph HTML tags added by WordPress.